taustation-fan/taustation-fan.github.io/README.md

 * Always bring your money to the bank, deposits are free everywhere, and withdrawals at your local branch as well.
-Never keep more than 100 credits on yourself.
+Never keep more credits on yourself than you can afford to lose.
-* Always stay in a hotel room.
+* Always stay in a hotel room (or later on, in your own private ship).
 That's the only place you're safe, and your stats will regenerate faster there.
 * Plan your revenge, if you're so inclined.
 Get together with other victims, get organized and gang up on the